robert-hart/IrisDB/README.md

 This repository contains multiple folders whose contents are described below:

 ## Iris_Recognition
-The code within the 'Iris_Recognition' folder utilizes modules from 'iris-evaluation' to generate data for biometric analyses of iris images.
-Replication instructions can be found within the directory.
+The code within the 'Iris_Recognition' folder utilizes modules from 'iris-evaluation' to compare datasets of iris images for the purposes of the paper.
+Replication instructions and a sample dataset can be found within the directory.

 ## Notebooks
 The Notebooks folder contains the rendered Jupyter Notebooks used to create all paper figures.